ameinhardt/push-receiver/README.md

 # push-receiver

 A library to subscribe to GCM/FCM and receive notifications within a node process.
+Initially created by [Matthieu Lemoine](https://github.com/MatthieuLemoine/push-receiver), improved by [Martin Kalábek](https://github.com/eneris/push-receiver).
+This for updates dependencies, adds a rollup bundle and improves the example.

 For [Electron](https://github.com/electron/electron), you can use [electron-push-receiver](https://github.com/MatthieuLemoine/electron-push-receiver) instead which provides a convenient wrapper.